-They will learn about these topics in an environment that's appropriate for them, for example in a whole-class setting, small groups or targeted sessions, digital formats and assemblies.
+They will learn about these topics in an environment that is appropriate for them, for example in a wholeclass setting, small groups or targeted sessions, digital formats, and assemblies.
 Careful consideration will also be given to the level of differentiation needed.